 View Profile Page

-Educational assessment, classroom assessment, teachers' data use, self-and co-regulated learning during assessment tasks, and teaching and learning in urban schools
+Educational assessment; classroom assessment; teachers' data use; self-and co-regulated learning during assessment; instructional feedback; urban education

 - Fives, H. & Barnes, N. (2018).
 Table of Specifications.
 In B.B.
 Frey (ed.).
 The SAGE Encyclopedia of Educational Research, Measurement, and Evaluation.
 Sage Publications Inc.: Thousand Oaks, 1655-1657, http://dx.doi.org/10.4135/9781506326139.n685

 - Barnes, N., Fives, H., Matthews, J., & SaizdeLaMora, K. (2018).
 A person-centered approach to understanding teachers’ classroom practices and perceived school goal structures.
 The Teacher Educator.
 DOI:10.1080/08878730.2018.1443539